elephantsofneptune/presidency/README.md

   can be created when both user and candidate are present validations for vote
     user can only vote once
+  #search
+    returns results when user name is searched returns results when candidate name is searched returns results when candidate party is searched

 Presidential Candidate
   record creation